systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 These workflow files simply define the conditions for execution: defining the environment variables to pass into the scripts, and configuring the triggering events.
-Some addition structure to the workflows did help simplify the workflows;
+Some additional structure to the workflows did help simplify the workflows;
 by generalizing the pipeline script workflows, chaining [workflow dispatches]
     made it easy to reuse setup between different [environment deployments].